 It’s not an ordeal I make my kids go through, as I’ve been told.
 It’s just another lesson.

-When traveling, children grow and learn without noticing.
+When traveling, children learn without noticing.
 They understand the world without making themselves useless questions, but meaningful ones.
 Kids become passionate, alert, open-minded, and have their own opinion.
 Even better, they understand it’s ok to change one’s mind.

 And they learn to live in awe.
 Nothing is taken for granted.
 Not even a dish of food, not even a place to sleep.

 The latest phone device or the ultimate computer game get a new perspective, there are more important things to wish for: playing with the sand, bathing an elephant, climbing a mountain, swimming with whales.
 A boring rainy afternoon in a hotel room does not mean dull cartoons anymore, it’s family games and planning the next adventure.
 A trip to the market can be a quest.

 Treasures are real treasures.
 You found them on your own.